Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

 MARKET SUMMARY:

-to 10 cents lower; wheat futures are 3 to 14 cents lower.
-The U.S. stock market
+flat to 1 cent higher; wheat futures are 9 to 18 cents higher.
+The U.S. stock

-is weaker at midday with the S&P 32 points lower.
-The U.S. Dollar Index is 115
+market is firmer at midday with the S&P 60 points higher.
+The U.S. Dollar Index

-higher with crude up 3.95 and natural gas is up .08.
-Livestock trade is weaker.
+weaker with crude off 5.70 and natural gas off .04.
+Livestock trade is mixed

-Precious metals are mixed with gold 65.00 higher.
+with cattle leading.
+Precious metals are firmer with gold up 50.00.

 CORN:

-holding the upper end of the range with spread action easing.
-Ethanol margins
+margins should remain strong with unleaded holding the upper end of the range

 SOYBEANS:

-Soybean futures are 8 to 10 cents lower at midday with trade fading back
+Soybean futures are flat to 1 cent higher at midday with meal leading the

 WHEAT:

-Wheat futures are 3 to 14 cents lower with action fading back from early
+Wheat futures are 9 to 18 cents higher at midday with KC action leading

-is the 20-day moving average at $5.59, that we bounced from, with resistance
+chart, resistance is the 20-day moving average at $6.12, which we are above at

 David Fiala can be reached at dfiala@futuresone.com